 CEOs for Cities recently held an event called the Livability Challenge in Indianapolis.
-You can view a collection of many of the excellent presentations on the event web site.
 Among its major themes was creating more beautiful cities.

 I did not attend this, but someone who did told me, “The last 3 days have been some of the most inspiring days of my civic life in Indianapolis.”
 I’m not surprised.
 CEOs for Cities a) just gets it and b) puts on the best events I know, both from a content and organization perspective.
 If you ever get the opportunity to attend one of their events, I can’t encourage you enough to do so.